Yiddish Philharmonic Chorus: History

-The New York branch of the Freiheit Gezang Farein (פרײהײט געזאַנג פאַרײן Freedom chorus) was founded in 1923 by composers Lazar Weiner and Jacob Schaefer on the Lower East Side.
-Schaefer, who was still living in Chicago when the New York choir was founded, had used the name for a previous choir in Chicago he founded in 1913–14 and had picked it to not alienate potential members or audiences who were not Communists.
-The New York choir was affiliated with the newspaper Morgen Freiheit, and had a strong working class identity and espoused far left or Communist politics.
-Many of its early members were garment workers.
-The choir became quite large, growing from 100 to 200 members in the first decade, most of whom were first generation Jewish immigrants who spoke Yiddish as their first language.
-Its repertoire was mainly in Yiddish, although it did also perform in Russian, Polish, and other European languages.
-In the early years both Weiner and Schaefer composed for the choir, Weiner was its conductor.
-It gave its first major concert at Carnegie Hall in February 1924.
-Starting in 1924, the chorus often performed together in concert with the Freiheit Mandolin Orkester, a Mandolin orchestra also founded and directed by Schaefer.
+The New York branch of the Freiheit Gezang Farein (פרײהײט געזאַנג פאַרײן Freedom chorus) was founded in 1923 by composers Lazar Weiner and Jacob Schaefer on the Lower East Side of Manhattan.
+Schaefer, who was still living in Chicago at the time, had used the name for a choir he had founded there in 1913–14.
+He selected the name to avoid alienating potential members or audiences who were not Communists.
+The New York choir was strongly affiliated with the Communist newspaper Morgen Freiheit, which had been founded in 1922, and its editor Moissaye Joseph Olgin.
+The chorus, in turn, had a strong working class identity and espoused far left or Communist politics; many of its early members were garment workers.
+The choir became quite large, growing from 100 to 200 members in its first decade, most of whom were first-generation Jewish immigrants who spoke Yiddish as their first language.
+Though the repertoire was mainly in Yiddish, the group also performed in Russian, Polish, and other European languages.
+In the early years, Weiner and Schaefer composed works for the chorus, and both served as conductors.
+The group's first major concert at Carnegie Hall in February 1924.
+Subsequently, the chorus often performed together in concert with the Freiheit Mandolin Orkester, a Mandolin orchestra also founded and directed by Schaefer.
 The choir regularly appeared at rallies and political events as well.